 With his extensive experience in the sport, Stuart is the perfect rugby speaker for any corporate event, conference or function.
 With the knowledge and experience of what it takes to coach a high-profile team, Stuart is able to impart wisdom in the form of team management and leadership speeches.

-To book Stuart Lancaster as the rugby speaker for your corporate event, function or conference, simply contact the Champions Speakers agency by emailing email@example.com or by calling a booking agent directly on 0207 1010 553.
+To book Stuart Lancaster as the rugby speaker for your corporate event, conference or function simply contact the Champions Speakers agency using the contact details below.

 When at corporate events, Stuart is known to cover:

 - Rugby Speaker